kubeflow/community/proposals/issue_triage.md

 * **P0** & **P1** issues must be attached to a Kanban board corresponding to the release it is targeting

-## Process
+## Process & Tooling

 * The [Needs Triage](https://github.com/orgs/kubeflow/projects/26) Kanban board will be used to track issues that need triage

   * Cards will be setup to monitor various issues; e.g. issues requiring discussion by various WG's

-* The [triage notebook](https://github.com/kubeflow/code-intelligence/blob/master/py/code_intelligence/triage.ipynb) can be used to generate reports about number of untriaged issues
+* The [GitHub Issue Triage action](https://github.com/kubeflow/code-intelligence/tree/master/Issue_Triage/action) can be used to automatically add/remove issues from the Kanban board depending on whether they need triage or not

-* The [triage notebook](https://github.com/kubeflow/code-intelligence/blob/master/py/code_intelligence/triage.ipynb) can be used to identify issues needing triage and add them to the Kanban board
+  * Follow the [instructions](https://github.com/kubeflow/code-intelligence/tree/master/Issue_Triage/action#installing-the-action-on-a-repository) to install the GitHub action on a repository

-* Automated tooling will be used to automatically add issues to the Kanban board if they don't meet the above criterion and remove them once the criterion have been satisfied and the issues can be considered triaged
+* The [triage notebook](https://github.com/kubeflow/code-intelligence/blob/master/py/code_intelligence/triage.ipynb) can be used to generate reports about number of untriaged issues as well as find issues needing triage

 * A weekly rotation will be established to designate a primary person to apply initial triage